dhchenx/Catla-HS/README.md

 ## Prerequisites
-1) You should run Catla in a Windows computer located in <b>the same network</b> as Hadoop clusters.
+1) You should run Catla in a Windows/Ubuntu computer located in <b>the same network</b> as Hadoop clusters.
 It means Catla is able to access master host via network.
 2) Standard <b>Java environment</b> on the computer should be properly installed.
 3) Hadoop must enable [Yarn Log Aggregation](https://mapr.com/docs/51/AdministratorGuide/YARNLogAggregation-Enabli_28214137-d3e129.html) by setting value of 'yarn.log-aggregation-enable' to true.
 4) Critical information of master host, like <b>username, userpassword, SSH port, etc.</b> must be known because Catla needs the information to run MapReduce jobs.